 Please get in touch to discuss your supervision requirements.

 In addition to my counselling training I hold a teaching qualification.
-I have taught counselling and I have worked for a Counselling and Psychotherapy Awarding Body/Examinations Board, upholding professional standards in counselling education.
-I have experience in assessing and moderating counselling exam papers from levels 2 to 6.
+I have worked for a Counselling and Psychotherapy Awarding Body/Examinations Board, upholding professional standards in counselling education.
+I have experience in assessing, moderating and standardising counselling qualifications from levels 2 to 6.

 Training, qualifications & experience

 I hold a MA in Counselling and Psychotherapy Practice (with merit), also a level 6 Certificate in Therapeutic Counselling Supervision, a level 5 Diploma in Psychotherapeutic Counselling, and a level 4 Diploma in Therapeutic Counselling.
+I am an accredited member of BACP.
 I am committed to undertaking regular continued professional development.
 I undertake a minimum of 30 hours CPD per year.

 Continued Professional Development has included: